aarush22/diwali-lights/README.md

-# Python: Getting Started
+# Diwali Lights

-A barebones Django app, which can easily be deployed to Heroku.
+A barebones Django app to control the diwali lights in my home using a MQTT network deployed on CloudMQTT and an ESP32 and Heroku.

-This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.
+Derived from the Heroku's Python getting started app.

 ## Running Locally

 Make sure you have Python [installed properly](http://install.python-guide.org).
-Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/) and [Postgres](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup).
+Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/)

 ```sh
 $ git clone git@github.com:heroku/python-getting-started.git